rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 -   Your system is read-only, and you cannot make corrective changes.
 -   Most services (such as networking) are disabled.
 This situation prevents you from copying your data to another server.
--   You have to access your server by using the Console, which is slower than using a traditional Secure Shell (SSH) login.
+-   You have to access your server by using the console, which is slower than using a traditional Secure Shell (SSH) login.

 Safe mode also has its share of problems: